 Once granted, you will receive a building permit and one set of approved plans which must remain on the job site until the final inspection and the issuance of a Certificate of Occupancy.

-DOWNLOAD APPLICATIONSMany of our applications for building and other permits are available on this site in PDF format:
+DOWNLOAD APPLICATIONSMany of our applications for building and other permits are available on our IWorq portal here or in PDF format below:

 * These documents are in Adobe Acrobat (PDF) format.
 To read or print them, you will need the free Adobe Acrobat Reader software, which can be downloaded by following this link.